igorkry/tnt4j-streams/README.md

  * `lang` - transformation script/expression language.
 Can be one of `groovy`, `javascript` or `xpath`.
 Default value - `javascript`.
  * `beanRef` - transformation implementing bean reference.
  * `phase` - defines activity data resolution phase, when transformation has to be applied.
 Can be one of `raw`, `formatted` or `aggregated`.
- `raw` and `formatted` values are applicable for field locator resolved value transformation, while `aggregated` is default for field value transformation.
+ `raw` and `formatted` values are applicable for field locator resolved value transformation, while `aggregated` is default for transformation having references to activity entity fields.

 Token body is used to define transformation script/expression code.